-Assets that are subject to depreciation and amortisation are reviewed for impairment whenever events or changes in ot be recoverable.
+Property, plant and equipment and intangible assets that are subject to depreciation and amortisation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash-generating units).
-Prior impairments of non-financial assets are reviewed for possible reversal at each reporting date.
+Prior impairments of non-financial assets are reviewed for possible reversal at each reporting date